IKON Awards

-The iKon Awards - Film & Television is an awarding programme founded by Humphrey Nabimanya that recognizes and rewards implementers and personalities in the Film and Television and Mainstream Media in Uganda and ultimately, Afrika.

-Formally The iKon awards is an initiative, The new annual initiative is now presented by SAUTIplus Media Hub.
+The iKon Awards - Film & Television is an awarding programme that recognizes and rewards implementers and personalities in the Film and Television and Mainstream Media in Uganda and ultimately, Africa.
+Founded by Humphrey Nabimanya, the new annual initiative is now presented by SAUTIplus Media Hub.

 The awards seek to award (recognize and reward formidable implementers including filmmakers and actors), connect (link participants and their interventions/films/show/series to opportunities for resource mobilisation, networking, core organisational development, and publicity) and educate (through one-on-one sessions, webinars, online courses and summits from professionals in the film industry).

 Background

-The 1st Ikon Awards ceremony, presented by the Sauti Plus Hub, will honor Ugandan films released from 2021 and 2022, and is scheduled to take place at the Kampala Serena Hotel in Kampala, Uganda, on March 25, 2023.
+The 1st Ikon Awards ceremony, presented by the Sauti Plus Hub, honored Ugandan films released from 2021 and 2022, and took place at the Kampala Serena Hotel in Kampala, Uganda, on March 25, 2023.

-Film producer Usama Mukwaya was named as producer of the first edition which marks his first "live" television production credit for a major show.
+Film producer Usama Mukwaya was named as producer of the inaugural edition which marked his first "live" television production credit for a major show.
+He returned for the second and 3rd editions.